Michael and Karen Stone Family Gallery

 This room, located adjacent to the Mary Duke Biddle Room, and just inside the main entrance of the Perkins Library, is approximately 23 feet x 17 feet.
 There are 6 cases in this room of a variety of sizes and shapes.
 The cases are designed to showcase Rubenstein Library collection materials.

 This room is open to the public during open hours.
 This room will rarely be available for public events, unless related to exhibitions and the room has no IT or AV equipment available for public use.
-For information about using this as an event space, contact David Pavelich.
-The exhibition space is primarily for displaying Rubenstein collection materials and will rarely be used for outside curated exhibitions.
+The exhibition space is primarily for displaying Rubenstein collection materials.

 Michael Stone is the Founder and Managing Member of Freestyle Investors and is the founder of the Map & Atlas Museum of La Jolla in La Jolla, California.
 Michael graduated from Duke University in 1984 with a BA in economics.